-This program is designed to provide the music educator with advanced training in education as well as in a specific music emphasis (choral conducting, instrumental, keyboard, or vocal).
-The student receives further training in particular periods of music history and in form, style, and techniques in musical literature for piano, voice, choral, or orchestral settings.
+This program is designed to provide the music educator with advanced training in education as well as in a specific music proficiency (conducting, instrumental, keyboard, or vocal).
+The student receives further training in music history, music theory, and literature for piano, vocal, choral, or orchestral settings.

 See M.S.
 Admission Requirements (p.
-69).
+65).
 Graduate applicants must have majored in music on the undergraduate level.
 Music applicants must audition in person.
 Those who live beyond 400 miles from Pensacola may submit a high-quality video recording.